Multiple Beads-on-a-string: Dark Matter-Deficient Galaxy Formation in a Mini-bullet Satellite-satellite Galaxy Collision

-The results demonstrate that appropriate initial structural and orbital parameters of the colliding satellite progenitor galaxies can produce a ``trail of DMDGs" that includes two massive DMDGs with $M_{\star} > 10^{8} \msun$ corresponding to DF2 and DF4, whose motions agree with the observed values.
-We find that while the positions and velocities of the DMDGs on the trail generally follow a linear relationship, as previously suggested to be a signature of their collision origin, there can be deviations in the positions and velocities of individual DMDGs from that simple relation.
-The stellar ages and metallicities of the DMDGs are found to be nearly identical, and we examine the deviations in their values.
-We further discuss the comparison between the simulated DMDGs and observed UDGs and which physical processes need to be taken into account.
-We also quantify the occurrence of the {\textit {Mini-bullet}} event in the Universe using a large cosmological simulation TNG100-1.
+Our results will demonstrate that appropriate initial structural and orbital parameters of the colliding satellite progenitor galaxies can produce a ``trail of DMDGs'' that includes two massive DMDGs with $M_{\star} > 10^{8} \msun$ corresponding to DF2 and DF4, whose motions agree with the observed values.
+We will show that while the positions and velocities of the DMDGs on the trail generally follow a linear relationship, as previously suggested to be a signature of their collision origin, there can be deviations in the positions and velocities of individual DMDGs from that simple relation.
+We will find that the stellar ages and metallicities of the DMDGs are nearly identical, but we will also examine the scatter in their values.
+We will compare the simulated DMDGs with observed UDGs and discuss which physical processes need to be taken into account.
+We will also quantify the occurrence of such {\textit {Mini-bullet}} events in the Universe using a large simulation of galaxy formation from cosmological initial conditions, TNG100-1.